PRA for AI Framework

 A Taxonomy for More Comprehensive AI Hazard Identification

-Identifying the diverse and complex ways advanced AI systems might cause harm requires moving beyond selective or ad-hoc lists of potential risks.
+Effective AI risk assessment requires moving beyond selective testing and commonly cited risks towards systematic examination of the hazard space.
 The Aspect-Oriented Taxonomy of AI Hazards provides the essential structure for systematically exploring the hazard space and identifying consequential threats.
 This avoids reliance on ad-hoc lists, ensuring more comprehensive hazard discovery tailored to the AI system under study.

 A First-Principles Approach